apioo/fusio-docs/docs/backend/api/routes.md

 The status affects the behaviour of the API endpoint.
 The following list describes each status

 * `Development`
-  Used as first status to develop a new API endpoint.
+  Used to develop a new API endpoint.
 It adds a "Warning" header to each response that the API is in development mode.

 * `Production`